PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/MLOps/CodeFormatting.md

 ### 1. Introduction

-In this module, you will learn to write production-level code with Python.
+In this chapter, you will learn to write production-level code with Python.
 Until now, you have mostly written your Python code in a Jupyter notebook in either Anaconda or Google Colaboratory.
 From this block onwards, we will increasingly start incorporating Python scripts (i.e., files with .py extension) and an [Integrated Development Environment (IDE)](https://www.codecademy.com/article/what-is-an-ide) into our workflow.
 So, why would you want to switch from Jupyter notebooks to scripts?
 Notebooks are helpful when you perform an EDA or another small coding experiment, but when it comes to developing production-ready ML products, they present a couple of serious drawbacks compared to simple Python scripts.

 <img src="./images/ProductionCode.png" alt="Production code" width="400"/>